Chapter 8.15

 E. The city reserves the right to exclude or remove from any lot or other cemetery area any headstone, monument, curbing, slab, or other structure, street, plant or any object whatever which may conflict with the regulations of the cemeteries, or which the city may consider injurious to the general appearance of the grounds.

-F. The cemetery commission reserves the right in city-owned cemeteries to lay out, alter or vacate avenues or walks, to establish the grades of avenues, walks and lots, and to change these rules and regulations in such manner as may be deemed requisite and proper by the city to secure and promote the general objectives and best interests and appearance of the cemeteries.
+F. The cemetery commission reserves the right in city-owned cemeteries to lay out, alter, or vacate avenues or walks, to establish the grades of avenues, walks, and lots, and to change these rules and regulations in such manner as may be deemed requisite and proper by the city to secure and promote the general objectives and best interests and appearance of the cemeteries.
 A public hearing for such actions before the cemetery commission is required.

-G. In the Roslyn Memorial Gardens, all flat and/or foot markers or upright monuments shall be located at the head of each grave space or plot and such installation shall be at the expense of the lot owner.
+G. In Roslyn Memorial Gardens, all flat and/or foot markers or upright monuments shall be located at the head of each grave space or plot and such installation shall be at the expense of the lot owner.
 A four- to eight-inch border, three inches in thickness, composed of concrete, shall be poured at the base of each upright monument, and the top of this border shall be flush with the cemetery grade level as established by the city.
 All flat markers shall be flush with the ground.

 H. No materials used in or resulting from grave or lot work or improvement thereof shall be allowed to remain in the city cemeteries longer than shall be strictly necessary, and all refuse and unused materials must be removed immediately upon completion of the work or improvement, and in no case longer than shall be strictly necessary.
-In case of neglect, such items will be removed by the city at the expense of the lot owner.
+In case of neglect, such items shall be removed by the city at the expense of the lot owner.

-I. In the Roslyn Memorial Gardens, grave spaces for adult burial shall be not less than three and one-half feet in width and nine feet in length.
+I. In Roslyn Memorial Gardens, grave spaces for adult burials shall be not less than three and one-half feet in width and nine feet in length.
 Grave spaces for infants shall be not less than three and one-half feet in width and five feet in length.
 Infant burials requiring a grave space exceeding three and one-half feet by five feet shall be considered adult burials, and adult interment space shall be used.

-K. In the Roslyn Memorial Gardens, all containers used for the holding of flowers shall be of reversible nature so that when empty they may be recessed to ground level.
-All containers recessed in the ground without vase shall be required to have a steel lid attached by chain to cover the recess.
-The sexton shall be notified of such installation prior thereto.
+K. In Roslyn Memorial Gardens, all containers used for the holding of flowers shall be of reversible nature so that when empty they may be recessed to ground level.
+All containers recessed in the ground without a vase shall be required to have a steel lid attached by chain to cover the recess.
+The cemetery sexton shall be notified of such installation prior thereto.
 The city reserves the right to remove any such installation that does not conform to the city’s rules and regulations governing the same or which in any way impair or impede the care and maintenance of the cemeteries by the city.

-N. Any structural changes shall be done in a manner that ensures their structural integrity.
+N. Any structural changes shall be done in a manner that ensures structural integrity.
 All cement or concrete poured shall be of at least a six sack mix to the cubic yard and shall be reinforced adequately to prevent cracking.
 The sexton, or the assistant sexton when appropriate, shall be authorized to seek any professional opinions he or she deems necessary prior to approval to determine if the proposed work will be structurally sound.

 O. The following provisions shall apply to the marking of any unmarked grave that is deemed by the sexton, or assistant sexton when appropriate, to be over 30 years of age:

-1. If the occupant of the grave is known and the family of the deceased desires that the grave be marked, said grave may be marked in a fashion that is consistent with other graves within the immediate cemetery, subject to cemetery commission approval and the other provisions of this chapter.
-Reasonable proof must be presented to the cemetery commission on the identity of the grave.
+1. If the occupant of the grave is known and the family of the deceased desires that the grave be marked, said grave may be marked in a fashion that is consistent with other graves within the immediate cemetery subject to cemetery commission approval and the other provisions of this chapter.
+Reasonable proof of the identity of the grave must be presented to the cemetery commission.

 2. If the occupant of the grave is known and the family of the deceased cannot be reasonably located, and if an individual or appropriate lodge or group desires that the grave be marked for identification purposes and to prevent the loss of location, said grave may be marked only with a small headstone or wooden marker placed in such a manner as not to disturb the original grave site, subject to cemetery commission approval and the other provisions of this chapter.
-Reasonable proof must be presented to the cemetery commission on the identity of the grave.
+Reasonable proof of the identity of the grave must be presented to the cemetery commission.

 3. If the occupant of the grave is unknown and if an individual or appropriate lodge or group desires that the grave be marked to prevent loss of location, said grave may be marked only with a small headstone or wooden marker placed in such a manner as not to disturb the original grave site, subject to cemetery commission approval and the other provisions of this chapter.